-Add a Play Together chart to your Wellness mural with headings to show examples of types and intensity levels of physical activities.
-Explain that kids can use a similar chart (see the Chart Bank) to categorize their own physical activities and to track how much time they spend doing each one.
+Add a Move Together chart to your Wellness mural with headings to show examples of types and intensity levels of physical activities2.
+Explain that students can use a similar chart (see the Chart Bank) to categorize their own physical activities and to track how much time they spend doing each one.
 Explain that it's important to balance low-intensity activities (like sitting and doing homework) with medium and high intensity activities (like brisk walking and playing tag or sports games).